indianpoptart/RadioControl/README.md

 - ~~Check if user is in call~~

 # Credits
-Thanks to mikepenz for the Material Drawer design
+Thanks to [Mike Penz](https://github.com/mikepenz) for the Material Drawer design